 - 1 tsp coarse salt

-- Add all ingredients to a the bowl of a food processor.
+- Add all ingredients to a the bowl of a food processor or high speed blender.

 - Pulse until ingredients are finely minced.